 Saltwater test kits are calibrated for tropical marine aquaria, so the first thing you need in your newly set up reef tank is saltwater of the right temperature and salinity.
-Use reef salt, RO water, a thermometer and a refractometer to make sure that the water is a constant 25C and 1.025 s.g
+Use reef salt, RO water, a thermometer and a refractometer to make sure that the water is a constant 25C and 1.025 specific gravity (s.g.)

 When you first set up a reef tank its actually all about the fish, the Nitrogen Cycle, and getting a colony of beneficial bacteria started to convert fish waste into less harmful substances.
-For this, you will need tests for Ammonia, Nitrite and Nitrate.
-Unlike freshwater, pH is less important at this stage as newly made up seawater with the correct salinity always has a pH of around 8.
+For this, you will need an Ammonia test kit, a Nitrite and a Nitrate.
+Unlike freshwater, pH level is less important at this stage as newly made up seawater with the correct salinity always has a pH of around 8.

 Use those three test kits several times per week until ammonia is consistently zero, nitrite is consistently zero, and nitrate is starting to rise gradually, over time.
 At that point, your biological filter is in place and the tank is mature.

-On the same day also check KH (also known as Alkalinity,) Calcium and Magnesium.
+On the same day also check KH (also known as an Alkalinity test kit,) Calcium and Magnesium.
 These three will indicate if the water is chemically ready to keep corals alive.
 So KH, Calcium, Magnesium, Nitrate and Phosphate are the five test kits that every reefkeeper needs.

 Seawater also contains dozens of other important elements.
 Fast-growing soft corals like Xenia use up Iodine, so if your Xenia crashes or your softies take a dive, Iodine may be to blame.
 Use an Iodine test kit.
 If your algae refugium refuses to flourish despite the right lighting, test for Iron.
 A key plant fertiliser, replace the Iron that the macroalgae have used up and your algae refugium should spring back.